No draft call, but QB Haskins feels ready for NFL

-LOS ANGELES -- Ohio State quarterback Dwayne Haskins has yet to announce if he will enter the NFL draft or return to school but made it clear that, regardless of what he decides, he is ready for the next level.
+LOS ANGELES -- Ohio State quarterback Dwayne Haskins has yet to announce if he will enter the NFL draft or return to school, but he made it clear that, regardless of what he decides, he is ready for the next level.

 "I feel like if I were to leave I'd be fine," Haskins said Saturday.
 "I feel like I'd be fine staying or leaving, so the biggest thing is being comfortable and being happy with the decision."

-After Oregon's Justin Herbert announced he will return for his senior year, Haskins' chances at becoming the first quarterback drafted improved.
+After Oregon's Justin Herbert announced he will return for his senior year, Haskins' chances of becoming the first quarterback drafted improved.
 With Herbert out of the draft pool, ESPN NFL draft analyst Mel Kiper Jr. ranks Haskins, who finished third in the Heisman Trophy voting, as the top draft-eligible quarterback.

 Herbert's decision, though, won't factor into Haskins' plans.